 - Line a plate or small baking sheet with wax or parchment paper.

-- Scoop the chilled ganache into 1 to 2 teaspoon-sized portions.
-Roll between your palms to create a ball and place on the paper.
+- Scoop the chilled ganache into 1 to 2 teaspoon-size portions.
+Roll between your palms to create a ball and place it on the paper.
 (If your hands are naturally warm, it may help to wear nitrile or latex gloves when shaping the ganache.)
 Roll each ball into the coating of your choice and return to the fridge to chill until firm, at least 30 minutes.
 Truffles can be stored in an airtight container in the fridge for up to 2 months.

 Notes